 This page will be used primarily for the environmental review process.
 For information on that process, including the timeline and relevant documents, see below.

-The Proposed Actions
+The Proposed Project

-The New York City Housing Authority ("NYCHA"), in coordination with the PACT partner, contemplates the following “Proposed Actions":
+The New York City Housing Authority ("NYCHA"), in coordination with the PACT partner, contemplates the following Proposed Project:

-The purpose of the Proposed Actions is to improve the quality of housing for residents of the Project Sites by constructing new housing for all existing residents while preserving permanent affordability and preserving residents’ rights under the PACT program.
-The Proposed Actions will also provide additional affordable and market-rate housing units, as well as expanded community facility, retail, and open space for the benefit of NYCHA residents and the surrounding Chelsea community.
+The purpose of the Proposed Project is to improve the quality of housing for residents of the Project Sites by constructing new housing for all existing residents while preserving permanent affordability and preserving residents’ rights under the PACT program.
+The Proposed Project will also provide additional affordable and market-rate housing units, as well as expanded community facility, retail, and open space for the benefit of NYCHA residents and the surrounding Chelsea community.

 PACT is a program that allows NYCHA to unlock funding to complete comprehensive repairs or build new, modern homes at NYCHA properties.
 Through PACT, developments are included in the federal Rental Assistance Demonstration (RAD) and transition to a more stable, federally funded program called Project-Based Section 8.
 PACT ensures that homes remain permanently affordable and resident rights are fully preserved.